-FishAbility supports fishermen and women who experience barriers to employment such as aging, injury, or chronic illness.
+FishAbility supports fishermen, lobstermen, oyster farmers, people working in aquaculture, and family members of fishing businesses who experience barriers to employment such as aging, injury, or chronic illness.

 What is Maine FishAbility?

 FishAbility’s mission as part of the Maine AgrAbility Program is to work with fishermen whose productivity has been impacted by chronic illness or injury.
 We offer resources, information, and practical solutions to help fishermen work safely and productively.